Codesflow-Simon/viortec_analysis/combined_ligament_solver/README.md

 # Ligament solver

 ## Current capabilities

 ### Kinematics and statics solving
 The folder `statics_solver` contains code for solving kinematic and staic equations, a *knee* is made up of a set of refernce frames, connected by joints or springs.
 I will cover the details of this library below.
 This library is all built in SymPy for symbolic computation.

+#### Model
+There is one model right now defined in `statics_model.py`, this is based on a two-ball joint with ligaments.

 #### Reference frame
 The class `ReferenceFrame` defined in `reference_frame.py`.
 A reference frame conisists of a (possibly empty) list of child frames, and an optional map to its parent called `rigid_body_mapping`, which is a `RigidBodyMap`.
 Map definitions are made in `mappings.py`.
 A key method for reference frames is `find_common_ancestor` which will search the family tree for the youngest common ancesetor of two maps (that may be one of the provided maps), this is useful for converting reference frames.